italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 --- abstract

-This document extends the analysis of the applicability of Abstraction and Control of TE Networks (ACTN) architecture to Packet Optical Integration (POI), provided in RFC YYYY, to cover multi-layer service assurance scenarios, for end-to-end customer L2VPN or L3VPN connectivity services setup over underlying transport optical paths, with specific Service Level Agreement (SLA) requirements.
+This document extends the analysis of the applicability of Abstraction and Control of TE Networks (ACTN) architecture [ACTN] to Packet Optical Integration (POI) {{!I-D.ietf-teas-actn-poi-applicability}} to cover multi-layer service assurance scenarios.
+Specifically, the ACTN architecture enables the detection and handling of different failures that may happen either at the optical or the packet layer.
+As for [POI], it is assumed that the underlying transport optical network carries end-to-end IP services such as L2VPN or L3VPN connectivity services, with specific Service Level Agreement (SLA) requirements.

 EDITORS NOTE: Replace RFC YYYY with the RFC number of draft-ietf-teas-actn-poi-applicability once it has been published.